kapsner/gcli/README.md

 # gcli

-To set up [gemini-cli](https://github.com/google-gemini/gemini-cli) in a containerized "sandboxed" environment, with connection to several mcp server.
+To set up [gemini-cli](https://github.com/google-gemini/gemini-cli) in a containerized "sandboxed" environment, with connection to several mcp servers.

 ## Getting started